International Journal of Medicinal Mushrooms

-The International Journal of Medicinal Mushrooms publishes original research articles and critical reviews on a broad range of subjects pertaining to medicinal mushrooms, including systematics, nomenclature, taxonomy, morphology, medicinal value, biotechnology, and more.
-The journal started publishing in 1999.
+The International Journal of Medicinal Mushrooms covers research on medicinal mushrooms, including systematics, nomenclature, taxonomy, morphology, medicinal value, biotechnology, and more.
+It was established in 1999.

-The journal exhibited unusual levels of self-citation and its journal impact factor of 2019 was suspended from Journal Citation Reports in 2020, a sanction which hit 34 journals in total.
+The journal exhibited unusual levels of self-citation and its impact factor of 2019 was suspended from the Journal Citation Reports in 2020.

-According to Web of Science, the 2024 Journal Impact Factor is 1.4, ranking the International Journal of Medicinal Mushrooms in the fourth quartile of the categories "Pharmacology & Pharmacy" and "Micology".
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.4.